 Prices will vary from a couple hundred to a few thousand.

-Just consider how serious you are and how frequently you intend on using it to justify splurging for the higher end models.
+Consider how serious you are and how frequently you intend on using it to justify splurging for the higher end models.

-The Best Spin Bikes for 2017
+The Best Spin Bikes for 2019

 With everything from effectiveness, comfort, and features, to the manufacturer’s warranty, we’ve put together this list of the top 4 spin bikes available.

-Keiser M3i Indoor Cycle – This is one of my favorite indoor cycles and in my humble opinion, one of the best spin bikes on the market.
-Its sleek design compliments any home gym and its incredibly sturdy construction will provide you with years of maintenance free use.
 It’s so well designed, the ride is virtually silent and probably one of the smoothest indoor cycles available.
 Aside from its construction, another attractive feature is its Bluetooth capability on its computer.
 You can sync the data collected with an app that you can download with your smart phone or tablet.
-This indoor cycle accommodates riders of any size with its height and fore-and-aft adjustments on its seat and handlebars.
-See our full review>>

 This is another one of my favorites.
 I do, however, tend to slightly favor the Keiser for its design and the fact that it’s a lighter bike, so for someone as small as I am, it’s easier to move.
 Aside from that, the performance between the two are virtually identical.
 You get an incredibly smooth ride and with the belt driven flywheel, it’s virtually silent.
 See our full review>>

 Ok, at first glance, you’ll look at this bike and notice some major differences from any other indoor cycle.
 First and foremost, there is no external flywheel.
 They have internalized all of the components into what they refer to as a Orb Gear Drive.
 They’ve basically, eliminated the belt or chain and flywheel altogether and engineered everything into a gear system.
 Another innovative design feature is its rocking or sway action.
 Like the Real Ryder, EVO IX gives you that rocking motion but without the turning handlebars.
 See our full review >>